- This post contains affiliate links. Read more here.

 - Limit contact with sick dogs.
 Cold season hits dog populations, too, and it may be on a different schedule than the cold that runs through your office.
 Keep an eye out for cold symptoms while at the dog park.

 - Make sure your dog gets plenty of rest.
 The average dog needs 12-14 hours of sleep a day.
 If you’re anything like the average human, this means your dog should be sleeping nearly twice as much as you.

-These tips should help you spot the first sign of a cold and keep your dog healthy.
-Talk to your vet about other measures you can take.
+Sometimes just knowing that dogs can get colds makes all the difference.
+These tips should help you spot the first sign of the common dog cold and keep your dog healthy.
+Talk to your vet about other measures you can take to prevent your dog from getting a cold.
 They’re best equipped to give you and your dog the tools you need for a long, happy life.